atulkumarpccs/Robot-Process-Automation-1/README.md

  ### Known Issues :

- * Set up is done for windows environment
+ * Set up is done for windows environment.

- * Set is not done for other platform.
+ * Set  up is not done for other platform.( UiPath tool limitation)

  * Some of package are installed manully in UiPath through ``UiPath Manager``